rocksteadyrose/liri-node-app/README.md

  * "liri do-what-it-says" uses the fs Node package to take the text inside of random.txt and run "spotify-this-song".

- * Liri also outputs and appends ach command response to a .txt file called log.txt.
+ * Liri also outputs and appends each command response to a .txt file called log.txt.